rism-international/marcxml-tools/README.md

 ## How to build new Transformator classes
 New transformator classes should inherit from Transformator class in module Marcxml.
 Every new transformator should declare an array named `methods` containing methods executed in order.
-This array should also include :map if mappings are defined in the Yaml-conf.
+This array should also include :map if mappings are defined in the Yaml-conf; the new tranformator class should also be defined in the Yaml-conf.

 Example `lib/mytransformtor.rb`:
 ```ruby